cmvandrevala/more-than-equations/content/Computer Science/Labs/A Mighty Oak Tree.md

 ## 💼 Optional Extra Credit

-### (Three Credits) Generic Type for Binary Tree
+### (1/2 Point) Generic Node

-Update your binary tree class to allow the user to specify what type of object will be stored in the tree.
+Update your `Node` class to allow the user to specify what type of object will be stored in the tree.
 You can use a template to specify the type of object.
 The behavior of your binary tree should not change otherwise.

 ## 🔗 Useful Links